apocalypticartcollective/eft/support.md

 title: Support the Artist
 ---

 *Echo Future Truth* is released free for you to enjoy and to freely share.
-This series of audio recordings is a labor of love.
-Receive the love, and maybe show a little love for the labor.
-If you're thinking to yourself, 'That's worth a triple-seasonal-spice-coffeebomination-and-a-ham-and-cheese-croissant, you can support the author via the link below.
+This series of audio recordings is a labor of love!
+Receive the love, and maybe show a little love for the laborer.
+If you're thinking to yourself, "That's worth a triple-seasonal-spice-coffeebomination-and-a-ham-and-cheese-croissant", consider supporting the author via the link below.

 &nbsp;
 <center>